mciwing/mciwing.github.io/docs/yolo/index.md

 ???+ tip "Interesting Fact"
     Did you know, that over 50% of the processing in the human brain is devoted directly or indirectly to visual information (Source: [MIT News](https://news.mit.edu/1996/visualprocessing))

-So in other words, computer vision transforms visual data into meaningful information.
+In other words, computer vision transforms visual data into meaningful information.
+Now, let's explore some typical computer vision :material-eye: tasks and see how they come to life through examples you can try yourself!

 ### Typical Computer Vision Tasks

+#### Classification
-- **Object Classification**: Assigning objects within an image to predefined categories or classes.
+Assigning objects within an image to predefined categories or classes.

 ???+ example "Example: Classification"